ballerina-platform/module-ballerinax-slack/README.md

 The `ballerinax/slack` module provides a slack client that allows you to access the Slack API through Ballerina.

-The following sections provide you details on how to use the FTP connector.
+The following sections provide you details on how to use the slack connector.

 - [Compatibility](#compatibility)
 - [Feature Overview](#feature-overview)